charlesramey/RSL10Hackery/index.md

      #define OUTPUT_INTERFACE           OUTPUT_UART
  #endif
   ```
-  Got print statementss working.
+  Got print statements working.
   *One final gotya though*: In order to actually see the print statements in realtime, you need to use the J-Link Viewer application (which the SDK installs during the J-Link driver install process).
 ### Using the J-Link Viewer
-Fortunately viewing the UART output of the RSL10 via the J-Link programmer built in to the on-board ARM Cortex chip, is super easy.
+Fortunately viewing the UART output of the RSL10 via the J-Link programmer built into the on-board ARM Cortex chip, is super easy.
 Once you launch the J-Link Viewer application, simply configure the settings as they are in the following picture, click the "go" button, and switch to the "All Terminals" tab.

 ![The J-Link Viewer application showing the appropriate settings and print statments](https://charlesramey.github.io/RSL10Hackery/images/jlink_viewer.PNG)

 ## Using the ADC
-The RSL10 SDK ships with an ADC example which implements all the necessary code to read from one of the system's specific analog-to-digital convertors (ADC) which happens to be connected to the battery voltage input line.
+The RSL10 SDK ships with an ADC example which implements all the necessary code to read from one of the system's specific analog-to-digital converters (ADC) which happens to be connected to the battery voltage input line.
 This particular example, called "ADC_UART", reads from this specific Battery Monitor ADC, adds 100 battery voltage samples to a summation variable, and then divides that variable by 100 to end up with an average battery voltage sample.
 Simple enough, right?
 ```
  /* Disable all existing interrupts, clearing all pending source */
     Sys_NVIC_DisableAllInt();